 For purposes of federal financial aid eligibility, a “credit hour” shall not be less than:

-One hour of classroom or direct faculty instruction and a minimum of two hours of out-of-class student work for each week of the semester, not less than 15 weeks, or the equivalent amount of work over a different amount of time; or at least an equivalent amount of work as required in the statement above, of this definition for other academic activities as established by the institution including lab work, internships, studio work, and other academic work leading to the award of credit hours.
+One hour of classroom or direct faculty instruction and a minimum of two hours of outside-of-class student work for each week of the semester, not less than 15 weeks, or the equivalent amount of work over a different amount of time; or at least an equivalent amount of work as required in the statement above, of this definition for other academic activities as established by the institution including lab work, internships, studio work, and other academic work leading to the award of credit hours.

 Standard Term Length

-The standard term length will be 17.5 weeks.
+The standard term length shall be 16 weeks.
 Courses meeting in fewer or more weeks will still meet the minimum total hours for credit.

-Standard Formula (Relationship) for Hours and Units of Credit
+Hours and Units of Credit

+One unit of credit is equivalent to 54 total student learning hours of instruction per semester.
+Total student learning hours are provided using common ratios of Inside-of-class Hours to Outside-of-class Hours.
+The terms that correspond to these ratios are below: